MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-extranet-site.md

 In option 2, the sharing setting **Allow sharing only with the external users that already exist in your organization's directory** allows sharing only with existing users in your Office 365 directory.
 This turns off the user-based invitations approach within SharePoint Online.

-If you're partnering with another organization that uses Office 365 or has an Azure AD, you can import users from their tenant into your tenant, and then grant them access to your extranet site.
+If you're partnering with another organization that uses Office 365 or has an Azure AD, you can import users from their organization into your organization, and then grant them access to your extranet site.
 For more information, see [What is Azure AD B2B collaboration?](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b).

 ### Sharing with authenticated users

 Options 3, 4, and 5 all use the **Allow external users who accept sharing invitations and sign in as authenticated users** sharing option for the site collection.
-With this option, the site can be shared with any account that can authenticate through a Microsoft-hosted domain (such as Outlook.com or any Office 365 or Azure AD tenant).
+With this option, the site can be shared with any account that can authenticate through a Microsoft-hosted domain (such as Outlook.com or any Office 365 or Azure AD organization).

 Options 4 and 5 use domain filtering: